-A. I know the experience can be stressful, but really try to enjoy the experience.
+Firstly, I know the experience can be stressful, but really try to enjoy the experience.
 Each and every setback with your data and set of reviewer comments is an opportunity for you to learn and grow.
 Ultimately, each of these experiences brings you closer to your goal and helps you become a well-rounded scientist.

-B. It’s okay to not know everything.
+Secondly, It’s okay to not know everything.
 Remember that your supervisors know as much as they do because they have experience.
 This is your chance to build that experience and expertise – they do not expect you to enter grad school with all of the knowledge you’ll have once you graduate.

-C. Try your best to find time to write on a regular basis, and be protective of that time.
+Finally, try your best to find time to write on a regular basis, and be protective of that time.
 All of my supervisors (previous and current) really emphasize that graduate school is the best time to focus on writing and publishing papers because you have large blocks of protected time.

 What is your favourite memory from graduate school?